 I was picked up bright and early.
 We had extremely lucky weather on this day, as I was told repeatedly.
 And I believed it, based on the wide variety of weather I was privvy to thus far.

 There’s not much more to say about kayaking in this region; the pictures speak for themselves.

 Another day, another day in El Calafate.
 This time, I had absolutely nothing to do for half of the day.
 This didn’t mean I couldn’t enjoy nature, though.

-I stopped by a cafe with gluten-free options to cool down and write some postcards.
+I stopped by the local hipster-y cafe to cool down and write some postcards.

 I was really surprised by Ushuaia.
 I was expecting a small port town at the bottom of the world, not a city.
 It threw me off quite a bit, and was jarring.
 I was hoping to stay away from cities for my trip, but it makes sense.
 Ushuaia is where most people go to before heading off for expeditions to Antarctica.

 I don’t use the word expedition lightly; the price tags and lengths of time are prohibitive for most.

 By this time, my knee was feeling pretty good again.
 I was ready to take on another hike before I went back home.
 Tierra Del Fuego National Park was on my list, and I’m also a sucker for trains.
 Here I was, within proximity of the world’s southernmost operating railroad.